durtal/betfaiR/README.md

 ```

 The `racing` object is now a dataframe of horse racing events, providing data that includes the event Id, event name, countryCode, timezone, venue, date, and the number of markets.

+### PASSWORD and KEY

+The appendix, _API key best practices_, in the [api packages vignette](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html) from the [httr](https://github.com/hadley/httr) package provides some pertinent advice for the storing of you PASSWORD and KEY.

+The advice is to store your PASSWORD and KEY, or any other variables that should be kept safe, in an environment variable, this is to prevent accidentally sharing your credentials, either by sharing an .Rhistory file, or sharing a workspace.